SWI-Prolog/plweb-blog/monotonic-rdfs.md

 that are a _variant_ (equivalent goal after variable renaming) of the current goal.
 In that scenario it effectively reverts to _bottom up_ evaluation while it only propagates _new_ answers.
-This provides termination warants similar to Datalog: any program with a finite Herbrand universe terminates.
+This provides termination warrants similar to Datalog: any program with a finite Herbrand universe terminates.

 SWI-Prolog's innovation is in the option "_as_ __monotonic__".
 Given